MyEtherWallet/MyEtherWallet/src/data/DecisionTree/md/_Using_CX_access.md

 ## Using MEW CX

-#### Please reach out to us with as much information as possible, including browsers used and exactly what actions you were taking at the time of error.
+<p>Please reach out to us with as much information as possible, including browsers used and exactly what actions you were taking at the time of error.</p>

 * * *